mhinz/vim-grepper/README.md

 - emits an User event when a search finishes, for further customization
 - support for proper statusline plugins

+_Friendly reminder:_

+Don't use plugins just because they provide "Neovim support".
+Depending on their range of duty, they might "improve" the wrong end of a task.

+E.g. [vim-gitgutter](https://github.com/airblade/vim-gitgutter) might have async
+Neovim support for getting the output of `git diff`, but that one returns almost instantly anyway.
+The real bottleneck here is processing that output and setting the signs using VimL, which still happens synchronously.
+So, use the plugin because of its git integration, not because of hyped async support.

+Neovim is not a panacea (yet).

 ## Installation and Documentation

 Use your favorite plugin manager.